European market potential for speciality coffee

 Coffee chains are also growing fast in Eastern Europe.
 Romania had the fastest outlet growth in all of Europe in 2019: 28%.
 McCafé, Starbucks, Caffè Nero and Costa Coffee are examples of large chains in Eastern Europe.
 The growing number of coffee shops and micro roasters in Eastern Europe illustrates the consumer interest in incorporating quality and variety in their coffee.

-- Check the European Coffee Trip website to find examples of specialised coffee shops and small-scale roasters active in the specialty niche market in Europe.
+- Check the European Coffee Trip website to find examples of specialised coffee shops and small-scale roasters active in the speciality niche market in Europe.

-- See our country studies to read more about the specialty markets and coffee opportunities in Eastern Europe, France, Germany, Scandinavia and the United Kingdom.
+- See our country studies to read more about the speciality markets and coffee opportunities in Eastern Europe, France, Germany, Scandinavia and the United Kingdom.

 - Follow the news on the Allegra World Coffee Portal to stay up to date on the developments in the European coffee chain market.

 - Refer to the national coffee association of your target market to be informed about recent developments in that market, which include the British Coffee Association, the German Coffee Association or the Norwegian Coffee Association.

 - Investigate whether you qualify for industry awards, such as the Cup of Excellence programme.
 This can be an interesting way to profile yourself and your coffee origin in the European market for high-quality coffee.
 The Cup of Excellence is an annual competition among the highest quality coffees, which takes place in several countries.

 4. Which trends offer opportunities in the European speciality coffee market?